Pumpkin Pie Yogurt Parfaits

 For each parfait:

-- 6 Tablespoons plain Greek yogurt
+- 6 Tablespoons plain or vanilla Greek yogurt

-- 1/2 cup pumpkin pie filling
+- 1/2 cup filling from a baked pumpkin pie

-- 1 1/2 tablespoons pecans or other nuts, crushed graham crackers, pie crust, or granola
+- 1 1/2 Tablespoons pecans or other nuts, crushed graham crackers, pie crust, or granola

-- Maple syrup and cinnamon if desired
+- cinnamon , if desired

 Instructions